 - Participation in Community of Practice, identifying 1-3 staff members to participate.
 The CoP will meet monthly for trainings, networking and/or technical assistance.

 COHHIO is contracted by the Ohio Department of Health to perform data collection and provide technical assistance, training and support to sub-grantees.

 COHHIO Staff Lead Contact: Amanda Wilson, LISW-S, CDE firstname.lastname@example.org (614) 280-1984 ext.
 115

 ODH Staff Lead Contact: Sara Haig, MSW, LSW email@example.com (614) 728-2957

 To date approximately 13 non-profit entities are developing and implementing pilot projects and serving youth in various capacities.
 Some projects are more focused on outreach and service coordination while others are providing full residential services, all with an emphasis on innovation and creativity.
-Sub-grantees have varying service areas in Ohio and serve approximately 36 counties in 4 CoC’s.
-Utilize the chart below to contact grantees and learn more about their services.
+Sub-grantees have varying service areas in Ohio and serve approximately 34 counties in 5 CoC’s.
+Utilize the chart and map below to contact grantees and learn more about their services.